JoslynT/bloc-jams-jquery/README.md

 ## Process

-Designed and functions with HTML,CSS, Javascript and jQuery
+Designed and added functions with HTML,CSS, Javascript and jQuery

 Used sematic coding and layout throughout HTML and Javascript files